minorua/Qgis2threejs/docs/source/Tutorial.rst

 __ http://www2.jpl.nasa.gov/srtm/index.html
 __ https://dds.cr.usgs.gov/srtm/

-Download a file that contains the area you are interested in from under the ``version2_1/SRTM3`` directory, and unzip it.
+Download a zip file that contains elevation data of the area you are interested in from under the ``version2_1/SRTM3`` directory.
+The zip file contains a ``.hgt`` file, which is readable by the GDAL.
-QGIS can load ``.HGT`` files.

 .. tip:: If the area extends over two or more files, you might want to create a virtual mosaic using `Build Virtual Raster (Catalog)`__